 2 21 CFR 101.11(a).
-3 Id.

-- other than a covered establishment in which it is served for immediate consumption.4 - Notwithstanding this "clarification," NACS believes that the term "not offered for sale outside such establishment" is ambiguous and will seek clarification as to its definition from federal officials.
+- the product will be purchased directly by consumers in a setting other than a covered establishment in which it is served for immediate consumption.4 - Notwithstanding this "clarification," NACS believes that the term "not offered for sale outside such establishment" is ambiguous and will seek clarification as to its definition from federal officials.